Addiction: Environmental factors

 Environmental risk factors for addiction are the experiences of an individual during their lifetime that interact with the individual's genetic composition to increase or decrease his or her vulnerability to addiction.
 For example, after the nationwide outbreak of COVID-19, more people quit (vs. started) smoking; and smokers, on average, reduced the quantity of cigarettes they consumed.
 More generally, a number of different environmental factors have been implicated as risk factors for addiction, including various psychosocial stressors.
 The National Institute on Drug Abuse (NIDA) and studies cite lack of parental supervision, the prevalence of peer substance use, substance availability, and poverty as risk factors for substance use among children and adolescents.
 The brain disease model of addiction posits that an individual's exposure to an addictive drug is the most significant environmental risk factor for addiction.
 Many researchers, including neuroscientists, indicate that the brain disease model presents a misleading, incomplete, and potentially detrimental explanation of addiction.

-Adverse childhood experiences (ACEs) are various forms of maltreatment and household dysfunction experienced in childhood.
+The psychoanalytic theory model defines addiction as a form of defense against feelings of hopelessness and helplessness as well as a symptom of failure to regulate powerful emotions related to adverse childhood experiences (ACEs), various forms of maltreatment and dysfunction experienced in childhood.
+In this case, the addictive substance provides brief but total relief and positive feelings of control.
 The Adverse Childhood Experiences Study by the Centers for Disease Control and Prevention has shown a strong dose–response relationship between ACEs and numerous health, social, and behavioral problems throughout a person's lifespan, including substance use disorder.
 Children's neurological development can be permanently disrupted when they are chronically exposed to stressful events such as physical, emotional, or sexual abuse, physical or emotional neglect, witnessing violence in the household, or a parent being incarcerated or having a mental illness.
 As a result, the child's cognitive functioning or ability to cope with negative or disruptive emotions may be impaired.
 Over time, the child may adopt substance use as a coping mechanism or as a result of reduced impulse control, particularly during adolescence.
 Vast amounts of children who experienced abuse have gone on to have some form of addiction in their adolescence or adult life.
 This pathway towards addiction that is opened through stressful experiences during childhood can be avoided by a change in environmental factors throughout an individual's life and opportunities of professional help.
 If one has friends or peers who engage in drug use favorably, the chances of them developing an addiction increases.
-Family conflict and home management is a cause for one to become engaged in alcohol or other drug use.
+Family conflict and home management is a cause for one to become engaged in drug use.

+Social control theory

+According to Travis Hirschi's social control theory, adolescents with stronger attachments to family, religious, academic, and other social institutions are less likely to engage in delinquent and maladaptive behavior such as drug use leading to addiction.